q191201771/yet/README.EN.md

 # Yet - a rtmp / http-flv server

-I'm writting a rtmp server inside in 2019.
+I'm writting a c++11 rtmp server inside in 2019.
 All star fork watch issue are welcome.
-Aim to make a high-performance, readable, maintainable, portable live-stream server.
+Aim to make a high-performance, readable, maintainable, portable live-stream server. document are comming soon.

 ### done almostly